GehriJan/template-method-demo/doc/main.typ

 1. *`CryptoVisualize` - Price of Bitcoin*\
   The price of the wide-spread crypto currency Bitcoin is retrieved for every day since the first of July 2024.
 The data is then being transformed and visualized as a plotly line-chart.
-2. *`DogVisualize` - Picture of Dog*\
+2. *`DogVisualize` - Picture of dog*\
   A random picture of a dog is being fetched and displayed.
-3. *`AutobahnVisualize` - German Highway lorries*\
+3. *`AutobahnVisualize` - German highway truck parks*\
-  Informations regarding different lorries of the notorious german highways ('Autobahn') are fetched.
+  Informations regarding different truck parks of the notorious german highways ('Autobahn') are fetched.
-  Then, the lorries are displayed on a plotly map-chart.
+  Then, the truck parks are displayed on a plotly map-chart.
 They are color-coded according to the highway they belong to, which allows the retracing of individual highways.

 == Project Setup
 For implementing #acr("TMDP") we used the programming language Python (version 3.13.0).
 Python is easy to read and allows to focus on the main concepts of this demonstration.
 The module `abc` (Abstract Base Classes) provides the necessary classes/decorators for implementing #acr("TMDP").